m-cassani/Basic-Python-Programs/README.md

 2) Prime number or not:
     This program receives a positve integer number as input and returns if it is a prime number or not.
     Examples: 151 -> It is a prime number! or 6513332 -> Not a prime number.

+3) Equal adjacent digits:
+    This program receives a positve integer number as input and returns if it has equal adjacent digits in it.
+    Examples: 123456789 -> It doesnt have equal adjacent digits. or 1324556931 -> It has equal adjacent digits!